Is your tourism strategy just gathering dust? Here’s how to turn it into real results

 Strategic activation means knowing when to pivot.
 Build in progress checkpoints.

-Quarterly reviews with Council and/or local tourism organisations
+Set in advance quarterly reviews with Council and/or local tourism organisations

-Use simple KPIs: visitation, revenue, business confidence, media coverage
+Set up goals with measurable KPIs: visitation, revenue, business confidence, media coverage

 Celebrate wins and share progress with your community